MooseValley/Sammi/README.md

 * On 13-Sep-2022 I adopted her and gave her a *Forever Home* so that the last years of her life will be as happy and free as possible.

-* I'm teaching her about Cat Flaps, toilet training her, giving her plenty of love and attention and food, and helping her whenever I can.
+* I'm teaching her about Cat Flaps, giving her plenty of love and attention and food, and helping her whenever I can.

 * She will never be lonely or left on her own.
 When I am at work, my best friend - a dog sitter - minds her.